TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCSystemApp.md

 ```

 ## DESCRIPTION
-Get-JCSystem app function enables admins to search what software is on their systems
+Get-JCSystem app function helps admins identify what applications/programs or linux packages exist on their JumpCloud managed systems.

 ## EXAMPLES